alphagov/govuk-developer-docs/source/manual/alerts/signon-healthcheck-not-ok.html.md

    * Once you're happy the new token works, you can *Revoke* the old one in Signon.

 > How to check the new token works depends on the application.
 One way to check the token works is to manually open a console for the application and call one of the remote APIs using [gds-api-adapters].

+Finally, most applications should automatically restart when Puppet updates the token on each machine, but you may need to [do this manually][restart-app] so that it picks up the new token from the environment.